About the Sleep Medicine Fellowship Program

 The program uses multiple affiliated inpatient and outpatient clinical and sleep laboratory experiences in both the public and private setting.
 Various sites in this fellowship program provide patient, pathology, gender, age and socio-economic diversity.
 The experiences are comprehensive in breadth, depth and diversity of diagnoses, allowing the trainees the experiences needed to be adept in the practice of sleep medicine.

 The program has a comprehensive curriculum, addressing the full range of issues in clinical sleep research and clinical practice.
 The impact of normal sleep and the influence of disordered sleep on health and well-being are emphasized.
 The roles of the sleep specialist in primary, secondary and tertiary prevention and the collaboration with other health professionals are stressed.

-In addition, the goal of the educational curriculum of the fellowship training program is that a trainee who successfully completes the training program will have fulfilled the requirements for eligibility for certification in Sleep Medicine by various specialty boards including the American Board of Internal Medicine, American Board of Pediatrics, American Board of Psychiatry and Neurology, American Board of Family Practice, and American Board of Otolaryngology.
-The requirements of the boards are also included in the curriculum of the fellowship program.
-The achievement of this goal is measured by the In-service examination results and ABIM Board pass rates and results.
+In addition, the goal of the educational curriculum of the fellowship training program is that a trainee who successfully completes the training program will have fulfilled the requirements for eligibility for certification in Sleep Medicine by various specialty boards, including the American Board of Internal Medicine, American Board of Pediatrics, American Board of Psychiatry and Neurology, American Board of Family Practice and American Board of Otolaryngology.
+The requirements of the boards also are included in the curriculum of the fellowship program.
+The achievement of this goal is measured by the in-service examination results and ABIM pass rates and results.